Model Theory of R-trees: Models of rbRTr : Constructions and non-categoricity

-\begin{proof} Any homeomorphism $g$ between models $\M$ and $\n$ of $\rbRT_r$ is a homeomorphism on the underlying $\R$-trees which must preserve branching.
+\begin{theorem} There exist $2^{\omega}$-many pairwise non-homeomorphic (hence non-isomorphic) separable models of $\rbRT_r$. \end{theorem} \begin{proof} Any homeomorphism $g$ between models $\M$ and $\n$ of $\rbRT_r$ is a homeomorphism on the underlying $\R$-trees which must preserve branching.
 In particular, given $n\in \N^{\geq 3}$, if there is a point with degree $n$ in $M$, then there must be a point with degree $n$ in $N$.
 Choose two different subsets $S$ and $S'$ of $\N^{\geq 3}$, and construct a richly branching tree for each as in Lemma \ref{separabletreewitharbbranching}.
 Let $\M$ and $\M'$ be the models of $\rbRT_r$ based on the completions of their closed $r$-balls, respectively.
-(Note that taking the completion here can only add points of degree 1.)
+By Lemma \ref{completing a tree}, taking the completion only adds points of degree 1.
 It follows that $\M$ and $\M'$ cannot be homeomorphic.
 Since there are $2^\omega$-many different such sets $S$, there are $2^\omega$-many different non-homeomorphic, separable models of $\rbRT_r$. \end{proof}

 Recall that given a continuous theory $T$, a type $q\in S_n(T)$ is \emph{principal} if for every model $\M$ of $T$, the set $q(\M)$ of realizations of $q$ in $\M$ is definable over the empty set.
-As in classical first order logic, given a complete theory in a countable signature, there is a Ryll-Nardzewski theorem stating the equivalence between $\omega$-categoricity and the fact that every type is principal.
-(See \cite[Theorem 12.2]{N}.)
+As in classical first order logic, given a complete theory in a countable signature, there is a Engeler-Ryll-Nardzewski-Svenonius theorem stating the equivalence between $\omega$-categoricity and the fact that every type is principal.
+(See Ben Yaacov, Berenstein, Henson and Usvyatsov \cite[Theorem 12.2]{N}.)
 Furthermore, a type $q$ is principal if and only if $q$ is realized in every model of $T$.
 (See \cite[Theorem 12.6]{N}.)

 Theorem \ref{number of separable models} obviously implies that $\rbRT_r$ is not $\omega$-categorical, and thus not every type of $\rbRT_r$ is principal.
 Our next result gives a characterization of the principal types in $S_n(\rbRT_r)$.
 In particular, a principal type is the type of a tuple of points that all lie along a single piecewise segment with $p$ as an endpoint.
 Thus, there are very few of them.
 As a consequence, we conclude that $\rbRT_r$ does not have a prime model (equivalently, does not have an atomic model, one in which only principal types are realized).